 Spritz has gained in popularity over the past few years, especially during the summer months.
-But what is it, and where did it come from?
+Even in Melbourne, you will find people in bars and restaurants (Italian ~ optional) drinking this distinctive beverage.
+But what is a Spritz, and where did it come from?

-Spritz is a drink that began in Northern Italy in the Lombardy-Venetian region, and was invented around the 19th century by Hapsburg soldiers who found the local wines too strong.
+Spritz itself is not a particularly old drink, but it does have an interesting history.
+The origins of the Venetian Spritz began in Northern Italy in the Lombardy-Venetian region, and was invented around the 19th century by Hapsburg soldiers who found the local wines too strong.

 Spritz comes from the Austrian word ‘Spritzen‘ – meaning to splash

 The soldiers would add ‘a splash’ of sparking water to their wine to make it lighter, and therefore easier to drink.

 By the 20th century Italians replaced the water with seltzer, before finally adding bitters to the mix as well.

 What is Spritz?

 The modern Spritz is an alcoholic long drink made up of sparkling white wine or prosecco, a bitter liqueur, and soda water with an orange peel mixed in.